 The fruity fragrance from the pine trees that pass in my periphery along the road departing from the Weston Reservoir penetrates the air.
 A grand estate appears.
-David Gilmore’s voice fills the car; he’s singing “Poles Apart,” accompanied by his faithful guitar.
+David Gilmore’s voice fills the car; he’s singing “Lost for Words,” accompanied by his faithful guitar.
 His words are deeply personal and introspective and each line advances me to the next moment.
 I can see his fingers strumming each chord.

 I had left the house an hour and change before, worrying about the chilly temperature, the state of the ground.
 If I’d be able to dig into the soil.
-The Reservoir, one of our favorite haunts, is where I intended to bury one of our beloved “girls” after visiting the vet.
+The Reservoir, me and Sabrina’s favorite haunt, is where, after visiting the vet, I intended to bury one of our beloved “girls.”

 Let me interject a matter of opinion here: I am not some weird lab geek or a questionable hermit with a strange fetish.
-I hold an advanced degree and am attractive athlete, very feminine, hail from an affluent area, and here to tell you, rats make great pets.
+I hold an advanced degree and am attractive athlete, feminine, hailing from an affluent area, and here to tell you, rats make great pets.

-I had arrived at the vet around 9:00, having made a shaky-voiced call, indicating my decision to put her down imminently only twenty-five minutes before, checked in and sat down on the bench in the reception area.
-The clinic was busy, chaotic.
-Sabrina put her head on my knee, a gesture that indicated, I’m here for you, Mama.
-Cradling Bobbin in my hands I envisioned golden light surrounding her and tried to help myself feel better by taking deep belly breathes and blinking away my tears.
+Bobbin.
+I had arrived at the vet around 9 a.m., having made a shaky-voiced call indicating my decision to put her down only twenty-five minutes before, checked in and sat down on the bench in the reception area.
+The clinic was busy and chaotic.
+Cradling Bobbin in my hands I envisioned golden light surrounding her and tried to help myself feel better by breathing deep into my belly and blinking away my tears.
+Sabrina had put her head on my knee, a gesture that indicated, I’m here for you, Mama.

-And we all know little compares to the emotionally-charged vibe when sharing a vet’s reception area with someone who is sitting there, tears streaming down his or her face, holding their beloved pet, waiting to be called into a room where it will be euthanized.
+Little compares to the weight of the emotionally charged vibe when sharing a vet’s reception area with someone who is sitting there, tears streaming down their face, holding their beloved pet, waiting to be called into a room where it will be euthanized.

 The cat and dog people around me didn’t understand that I happen to be that person during this particular visit.
-“What’ve you got there?”
-An elderly man asked, a Yorkshire Terrier at his feet, yapping.
-Four other people, wanting to satisfy their own curiosity, looked my way.
-“A rat,” I whispered, “she’s dying.”
+“What’ve you got there?” an elderly man asked, a Yorkshire Terrier at his feet, yapping.
+Four other people looked my way, wanting to satisfy their own curiosity.
+“A rat,” I whispered.
+“She’s dying.”

 These were so-called “animal lovers.”

-A vet tech approached me, hadn’t known what I was there for; she had been on the phone when I arrived and was busy chatting with a friend on the line about shoes.
-Couldn’t she take mind to see my tears?
-I wanted to punch her chubby cheeks, pound my fist and flatten the half-dozen munchkins on the napkin beside her.
+A vet tech approached me, didn’t know what I was there for.
+She had been on the phone when I arrived and was busy chatting with a friend about shoes.
+Couldn’t she have been mindful of my tears?
+My sullen expression?
+I’d wanted to punch her chubby cheeks, pound my fist and flatten the half-dozen munchkins on the napkin beside her.
 Tell her how damned insensitive she was being.
 But another client had stepped beside me to check in, interrupting my getting even.

-The tech led me down the hall, Sabrina at my side.
+The tech led me down the hall now, Sabrina at my side.
 Bobbin lay still in my hands.
-I still could feel the intake and outtake of air making her belly rise and fall, and I set her down on a towel on the metallic table of Exam Room 1.
+I could feel the intake and outtake of air, making her belly rise and fall.
+In Exam Room 1, I set her down on a towel on the metal table.
 Bobbin rolled onto her side.
-“What’s wrong?” the tech said, “It’s just a routine exam?”
+“What’s wrong?” the tech said.
+“It’s just a routine exam?”

 I looked at her long and hard.
-Really?
-Then it dawned her – the demise – and her expression went blank.
-I affirmed, “Dr. Tuttenbaum is going to put her to sleep.”
+Then the situation dawned on her and her expression went blank.
+I affirmed, “Dr. Lebowitz is going to put her to sleep.”
 Bobbin flinched.
 “I’d like to take her body with me.”

 I’d like to take with her body with me.

-Dr. Tuttenbaum entered the room—a man so incredibly kind and empathetic and all-around good human that I’d later send him a thank you note profusely thanking him and reiterating the sentiment “you’re a good human in a world where there aren’t very many.”
-He and I engaged in a conference about Bobbin’s prognosis, told me I was doing the right thing putting her to sleep, she was old and feeble.
+Dr. Lebowitz entered the room—a man so incredibly kind and empathetic and all-around good human that I’d later send him a thank-you note profusely thanking him and reiterating the sentiment that he was a good human in a world where there weren’t very many.
+He and I engaged in a conference about Bobbin’s prognosis, told me I was doing the right thing in putting her to sleep; she was old and feeble.
 Then he told me I was a good rat mom.

-Babson MBA, Regis B.A., Master Certificate in Reiki, good rat mom.
+Babson MBA, Regis College B.A., Master Certificate in Reiki, good rat mom.

-As I waited in the reception area for Bobbin’s remains (Dr. Tuttembaum advised I not standby), a voice in my head echoed, Dear Bobbin, do you think I’m a good rat mom?
+As I waited in the reception area for Bobbin’s remains, a voice in my head echoed, Dear Bobbin, do you think I’m a good rat mom?

-Chubby-cheeks cupped the receiver with her hand as I was leaving some half hour later when Dr. Tuttenbaum surfaced, said she was sorry for my loss.
-I looked at her long and hard and in another very un-Reiki moment considered telling her to take her remaining stale three munchkins and shove them where the sun doesn’t shine.
-Dr. Tuttenbaum handed me Bobbin wrapped in a light blue towel with care, as if she was his own dearly departed.
+Some thirty minutes later, when Dr. Lebowitz had emerged, Chubby-cheeks cupped the receiver with her hand and said she was sorry for my loss.
+In another very un-Reiki moment I considered telling her to take her remaining stale three munchkins and shove ’em where the sun doesn’t shine.
+Dr. Lebowitz handed me Bobbin, wrapped in a light blue towel with care, as if she was his own dearly departed.
 I held her in the crook of my right arm and Sabrina’s leash in my left hand.

 The door closed behind me.

-We negotiated the steps to the car; I was encumbered and feared in being distraught would drop one of my charges—the leash leading to Sabrina’s collar or Bobbin—fumbling to get in the car.
-I dropped the leash for the key in my pocket; Sabrina didn’t need a leash, it was more an act out of etiquette.
-Sabrina bound into the car and into the backseat and I slipped into the driver’s seat and laid Bobbin next to me thinking, She had life moving through her just twenty minutes ago and now she lays wrapped in this towel, lifeless, her little spirit gone someplace else.
+We negotiated the steps to the car.
+I was encumbered and feared I’d let go of one of my charges—Sabrina’s leash or Bobbin’s body—fumbling to get in the car.
+I dropped the leash for the key in my pocket.
+Sabrina didn’t need a leash; it was more of an etiquette thing.
+Sabrina bounded into the backseat while I slipped into the driver’s seat and laid Bobbin next to me.
+She had life moving through her just twenty minutes ago and now she lays wrapped in this towel, lifeless, her little spirit gone someplace else.

-I finished my business, dragging heavy limbs over the grave, and as Sabrina followed me back out to the path I wondered, Had I been brave being “a renegade” burying Bobbin here, or strictly after mercy and doing what she deserved—to be returned to the earth, part of the circle of life?
+I finished my business, dragging heavy limbs over the grave, and as Sabrina followed me back out to the path I wondered if I had been truly rebellious to the town to bury Bobbin here in light of doing what Bobbin deserved—to be returned to the earth, part of the circle of life.